The High Cost of Crime for Community Associations

-The Arizona Supreme Court found the Arizona Court of Appeals mischaracterized the case and while the association had no responsibility to control the shooter, a duty existed on the part of the association with respect to the property.
-The court held that with the respect to common areas under its exclusive control, a condominium association has the same duties as a landlord.
-The court held the association liable because it found evidence that the association knew the gangs gathered in the parking lot and other common areas, knew the gang engaged in criminal activity, was warned by its own security guard of the need for 24-hour patrols, hired a second security guard but later terminated him because of expense considerations, and knew the neighboring complex hired of-duty police officers to patrol.
+The Arizona Supreme Court found the Arizona Court of Appeals mischaracterized the case and while the association had no responsibility to control the shooter, a duty existed on the part of the association concerning the property.
+The court held that concerning common areas under its exclusive control, a condominium association has the same duties as a landlord.
+The court held the association liable because it found evidence that the association knew the gangs gathered in the parking lot and other common areas, knew the gang engaged in criminal activity, was warned by its security guard of the need for 24-hour patrols, hired a second security guard but later terminated him because of expense considerations, and knew the neighboring complex hired off-duty police officers to patrol.

 The court also stated that the duty to maintain the safety of common areas applies not only to physical conditions on the land but also to foreseeable and preventable dangerous activities on the land.
 The condominium association therefore, had a duty to owners and their guests to maintain the common areas safe from foreseeable dangers.

 - Install a controlled entry system using guarded gates, electronic gates, and/or telephone entry systems.